The-Nazara-Project/Nazara/CONTRIBUTING.md

-# Contributing to Netbox Sync
+# Contributing to Nazara

-Thank you for considering contributing to Netbox Sync.
+Thank you for considering contributing to Nazara.

 To ensure a smooth collaboration, we suggest you follow the steps below: